-You can change the pre-selected icon at any time via the settings.
-If you visit a website and there is a green frame with a different symbol from the one assigned to you, you should not enter sensitive information such as passwords and payment data under any circumstances.
+You can always change the pre-selected icon in the settings.
+If a grey, blue or green framed input field with a different icon appears on a web page, you should never enter sensitive data such as passwords and payment details here.

 - You can download PassSec+ for Chrome here For Firefox, please use this link.

 - If you are interested in the source code of this add-on, you can find it at GitHub.

 Besides of the InUse-team a number of students from the TU Darmstadt were involved: Kristoffer Braun, Kevin Kelpen, Joshua Ruf, Richard Stein, Hubert Strauß, Gildas Nya Tchabe und Simon Weiler.
 Johannes Wagener and Bettina Ballin have reworked the add-on for the new Firefox version.
 The regular expressions have been partly taken from the source code of Google Chromium.
 We would like to acknowledge Karen Renaud for helping us with the English version.